 Continue further down to 34th Street (and West to 6th Ave.) to the flagship Macy’s at Herald Square (151 W 34th St).
-In addition to being the centerpiece of the annual Thanksgiving Day parade (and kickoff to the holiday season!)
-Macy’s and its holiday village and window displays are some of the best things to do in NYC in December.
+In addition to being the centerpiece of the annual Macy’s Thanksgiving Day parade (and kickoff to the holiday season, which Thanksgiving in NYC is also a magical time to visit) Macy’s and its holiday village and window displays are some of the best things to do in NYC in December.

 If you are interested in visiting Santa, Miracle on 34th Street-style, be sure to build in time to meet the man of the hour – visiting Santaland is one of the most popular Christmas activities NYC has to offer.

 After front-loading your step-count on your New York Christmas trip, you must be hungry!
 When you’ve finished at Macy’s, pop into the fabled Keens Steakhouse (72 W 36th St).
 Opened in 1885, Keens has been serving up USDA prime-grade, dry-aged steaks to delighted New Yorkers for centuries.